Itera/docker-intro-workshop/database/README.md

 You should see a connection error in the output.
 This is because our container can't reach the database.

 **Why not?**

+We did not have the same issue in the previous task when we had a website and an API running in separate containers. **Why not?**

 Let's try accessing it using a Docker `link` or `network` instead.